 While this seems obvious, what almost no one realises today is that society in the West has been throughly atomised by use of the double wielding of two edged swords of appealing to greed, materialism, sloth, and pride.

-In times of actual war where bombs are dropping on your head, you may well “come together” with people you would normally not associate with, but there are two major problems with that, the first is that such alliances are extremely temporary at best. the second, and more important one is that you do not have a commonality of purpose and ideology in times of peace at all, so the baseline for the initial commonality does not even exist.
+In times of actual war where bombs are dropping on your head, you may well “come together” with people you would normally not associate with, but there are two major problems with that, the first is that such alliances are extremely temporary at best.
+The second, and more important one is that you do not have a commonality of purpose and ideology in times of peace at all, so the baseline for the initial commonality does not even exist.

 There is also a third problem that is that actual war today is no longer anything that resembles any of the WWII films you have seen and read about.
 Modern warfare is as disjointed, atomised and impersonal as the rest of the atomised West.
-Drones you will not even see will take you out without you even having ever seen an enemy soldier.
-Artillery and aircraft will do the same and the infantry movements will tend to be squad-sized and therefore also relatively atomised with at best squad-sized groups looking after for themselves even at the expense of other squads.
+Drones you will not even see will take you out without you ever having seen an enemy soldier.
+Artillery and aircraft will do the same and the infantry movements will tend to be squad-sized and therefore also relatively atomised with at best squad-sized groups looking out for themselves; even at the expense of other squads.
 The days of massive infantry assaults are all essentially charges of the light brigade today and are absolute suicide in any modern conflict.

-Because of these issues, the most fundamental thing to have right from the. start is a common purpose, which in essence means a common world view. there are many factors that influence this.
+Because of these issues, the most fundamental thing to have right from the start is a common purpose, which in essence means a common world view.
+There are many factors that influence this.

 The more obvious and less politically correct (but nevertheless factually true) ones are that race and culture play a massive role in this and the constant DIE (Diversity, Inclusivity, and Equality) being pushed on Europeans and all caucasians generally (Americans, Australians, New Zealanders, etc etc) is unprecedented in human history.
 The reality is that you are far more likely to have more things in common with a white person that is a heterosexual and has your same nominal religion than with a black (African), brown (Indian, dot, not feather), yellow (Chinese, Korean Japanese) or red (feather not dot) person that is a homosexual.
 This is not rocket science, and your feelings about it are irrelevant, it’s simply a generically true fact, and the exceptions to the rule do not change the overall situation.